phucnv282/csv-transformer/README.md

 * Not using Docker

-// Install all packages in package.json
+// Install all packages in package.json \n npm i

-npm i

 // Run app